 All subsequent subscription fees are nonrefundable as the benefits of the service are realized immediately upon payment.”

-- Silver Masterclass – a one-off fee of $2,497
+- Silver Masterclass – $2,497

-- Gold Masterclass – a one-off fee of $4,997
+- Gold Masterclass – $4,997

-- Titanium Masterclass – a one-off fee of $8,997 plus $199 every month
+- Titanium Masterclass – $8,997 plus $199 every month

-- Platinum Masterclass – a one-off fee of $14,997 plus $299 every month
+- Platinum Masterclass – $14,997 plus $299 every month

-- Diamond Masterclass – a one-off fee of $29,997 plus $299 every month
+- Diamond Masterclass – $29,997 plus $299 every month

-Yes, the highest membership is actually $3 away from $30,000 – is this crazy or what?
+Yes, the highest membership is actually $3 away from $30,000.
+Crazy or what?!

-Is Automated Daily Income a scam?
-Yes a costly one
+Is Automated Daily Income A Scam?

 If you do manage to recruit others into the scheme, you're making money by scamming others with the same scam you fell for.
 Is this really the kind of business you want to be involved with?

-The Legit Online Business Model
+A Legit Online Business Model That Works

 If you have any questions about anything we've covered in this Automated Daily Income review then go ahead and ask in the comments below and I will be more than happy to help you out.